allejo/allejo.io/_posts/2020-09-13-forget-the-customers.md

 > Those published charts are _literally_ standardization of what is being taught.
 That's why colleges have those charts.

 It's cute you think that.
 Have you ever read a syllabus at the beginning of a semester and thought to yourself, "wow!
 That sounds so cool!
-I'm going to learn so much in this class." but by the end of the semester, you realize that everything on the syllabus was either a lie or blown out of proportion.
+I'm going to learn so much in this class," but by the end of the semester, you realize that everything on the syllabus was either a lie or blown out of proportion?

 It's these syllabi that are agreed upon between campuses.
 This is why making changes to them are very painful because they need to be "reevaluated" by other colleges and other colleges need to change their own syllabi to teach the same material or reject it and no longer accept transfer credits.